WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/README.md

 If you will be attending Rebooting the Web of Trust Spring 2018 in Santa Barbara, California, please upload your topic papers and advanced readings to this directory with a pull request (or, if you don't know how, post an issue).

 _Please see the [Web of Trust Info website](http://www.weboftrust.info/) for more information about our community.
-Go to EVENTBRITE to register for this event._
+Go to [Eventbrite](http://rwot6.eventbrite.com) to register for this event._

 ##  Topics & Advance Readings